Q: How do I set-up online bill pay or automatic payment?

 Q: What if a tenant at my rental property is delinquent on their account?

 A: We provide an owner notification service which will alert the property owner when a tenant becomes delinquent on their account.
 This helps property owners reduce their liability and avoid liens on the property.
-State statute allows for the placement of a perpetual lien on property for unpaid water and sanitary sewer bills.
+State statute allows for the placement of a perpetual lien on property for unpaid water bills.